-18. Segmented information
+19. Segmented information

-The Company has two reportable operating segments, insurance and asset management, which reflect the Company's internal management structure and basis for internal financial reporting.
+The Company has one reportable operating segment, insurance, which reflect the Company's internal management structure and basis for internal financial reporting.
+Prior to 2019, the Company had an asset management reporting segment which was discontinued during 2019 as described in note 20.
 Each operating segment is organized to meet the needs of local markets and is responsible for developing its own products.
-The primary sources of revenue from these operating segments are:
+The primary sources of revenue from the operating segment are:

-- Premium income derived from life insurance, accident and sickness insurance, and group annuities (note 13), - Net investment income (note 3), and
+- Premium income derived from life insurance, accident and sickness insurance, and group annuities (note 14), - Net investment income (note 3), and